tomo1129ro/Coterios/README.md

-# Coterios
+# About Coterios

-This is an IOS tweak of the maniacal part that some people might find fascinating!
+This is an IOS tweak of the maniacal part that some people might find fascinating

 # icon and screenshots